BIDS AND QUOTATIONS

 OPENING OF BIDS

-If the School Board proposes to disqualify any bidder, the School Board shall:
+If the School Board proposes to disqualify any bidder for non-responsibility (the possibility that the bidder may not satisfactorily fulfill the contract being bid), the School Board shall:

 COMPETITIVE ONLINE SOLICITATION

 The School Board may use a reverse auction or competitive online solicitation process on the Internet for the purchase of equipment, supplies, and other materials in lieu of the more formal bid process when the School Board’s procurement officer determines that the electronic bidding is more advantageous and in the best interests of the School Board.

 Prior to the use of a competitive online solicitation process, the School Board may require that:

 dates and time, and as part of the registration, require that the

 vendors agree to any terms and conditions and other requirements of

 to placing bids and allow only bidders who are prequalified to submit

 an opening date and time and the closing date and time.
 The